 Things never go perfectly… because you can’t predict the future, and because engineers are still human.
 Even with the best management estimates and tracking of progress, it’s rare for any large project to finish on-time and on-schedule.
 But you do the best you can, and you try to do it better than your competitors.
 This is a core reason why most conspiracy theories are bunk: for them to have been happened, everything would have had to have been planned and executed perfectly, and without any of the many people involved leaking the scheme.
 Such perfection never happens in the real world.

 UTC, P&W, ACE

-For whatever reason, after a decade Boeing decided Rocketdyne was not a good fit for its long-term business plans, and sold the division to Pratt & Whitney, an east coast manufacturer of passenger jet engines.
-(An early Twilight Zone episode from 1961, “The Odyssey of Flight 33,” https://en.wikipedia.org/wiki/The_Odyssey_of_Flight_33, mentioned Pratt & Whitney engines, so I was familiar with the name.)
-Pratt & Whitney was in turned owned by United Technologies Corporation, UTC, whose other companies include Otis Elevators.
+For whatever reason, after a decade Boeing decided that Rocketdyne was not a good fit for its long-term business plans, and sold the division to Pratt & Whitney, an east coast manufacturer of passenger jet engines.
+Pratt & Whitney was in turn owned by United Technologies Corporation, UTC, whose other companies include Otis Elevators.
 While Boeing, a relatively laid-back West Coast company, had worked to assimilate our common processes via “Horizontal Integration Leadership Teams,” UTC, an east-coast company, was relatively uptight and authoritarian in simply imposing their processes on us.
 (Just as CMMI advises companies not to do.)
 This was visible no more starkly than with its “operating system,” a company wide set of tools and standards called ACE, for “Achieving Competitive Excellence.”
 ACE was homegrown by UTC and stood independent of industry or government standards.
 Furthermore, it was optimized for high-volume manufacturing, and was designed for implementation on factory floors.
 That didn’t stop UTC from imposing the totality of ACE on our very low-volume manufacturing site (one or two rocket engines a year) where most employees sat in cubicles and worked on PCs.